The Africa Sustainable Commodities Initiative: lessons on the transition from the Africa Palm Oil Initiative1 November 2023

 The transition of the Africa Palm Oil Initiative (APOI) into the Africa Sustainable Commodities (ASCI) Initiative, mandated by 10 African governments at COP26, provides a useful case study in scaling up a multi-stakeholder initiative.

 - English (22 MB)

 Ten West and Central African countries commit to sustainable commodity production, with new Declaration signed at CoP27, November 9, 2022

 Agriculture is the predominant source of livelihoods for over 70% of Liberia’s population.
-Palm oil is one of the most important agricultural commodities for export.
-Together with rubber, cocoa and coffee, they account for about 34% of Liberia’s GDP.
 The government of Liberia has prioritised palm oil production as one of the most important industries for the future and there is interest from global companies who have committed to invest around USD 6 billion.

 The objective is to promote gender and social inclusion actions in the identified Hotspot Intervention Areas (HIAs) in the Asunafo-Asutifi landscape in the Ahafo region of Ghana.
 This is to ensure a gender responsive forest landscape that gives equal voice, access, participation and influence for diverse women and men, mostly in the implementation of the ongoing Ghana Cocoa Forest REDD+ Programme (GCFPR) and other future natural resources projects and programmes in the landscape.

 Review and Analysis of Key Policies and Institutional Framework Governing Deforestation and Associated Social Issues in the Tree Crop Sector of Liberia20 December 2022